JAsomart/Documentation/TeamsMigration/RCITTeamsIntuneDeploymentTimeline.md

 ## Conclusion

-This plan aims for a seamless transition to the new Microsoft Teams environment using Microsoft Intune, prioritizing minimal disruption and user adaptation.
+This plan aims for a structured transition to the new Microsoft Teams environment using Microsoft Intune, prioritizing minimal disruption and user adaptation.
 Conceptually this allows us to begin migration prior to March 2024, and allows us the ability to find resolutions for any classic to modern Teams client feature parity items prior to the March deadline for unexpected items.